yitinghanphd/yitinghanphd.github.io/publications.md

 Han, Y. (2020).
 The detective story: Solving the murder.
 In U. Nurmukhamedov & R. Sadler (Eds.), *New Ways in Teaching with Games* (pp. 207-209).
 Alexandria, VA: TESOL Press.

 ### In Preparation
-Smith, B. E., & Han, Y. Sonic communities: Connecting, persuading, and empowering through multimodal composing in multilingual classrooms.
+Smith, B. E., & Han, Y. “Somos Iguales”: Multilingual Youth’s Critical Engagement through Storytelling with Sound.

-Reinhardt, J., Vonie, M., & Han, Y. Language learning beyond the classroom: An historical perspective.
+Reinhardt, J., & Han, Y. Language learning beyond the classroom: An historical perspective.
 In Reinders, H., Lai, C., & Sundqvist, P. (eds.), *The Routledge Handbook of Language Learning and Teaching Beyond the Classroom*.

-Han,Y., & Reinhardt, J. Complexity, autonomy, and identity: A complexity theory inspired case study.
+Han,Y., & Reinhardt, J. Successful language learning in the digital wilds: A complexity theory inspired case study.